Limited Time Offer

 Do I need air conditioning in Oakland hills neighborhoods?

-Traditionally, Oakland hills homes (Montclair, Rockridge, Piedmont Avenue) didn't need AC due to fog and cooler temperatures.
-However, climate change has brought more heat waves, and many hills homeowners now install AC for comfort during September-October heat.
-Ductless mini-splits are popular for hills homes without existing ductwork.
+Traditionally, Oakland hills homes (Montclair, Rockridge, Piedmont Avenue) didn't need AC due to fog and cooler temperatures—10-15°F cooler than flatlands.
+However, climate change brings more heat waves, and many hills homeowners now install ductless mini-splits ($8,000-$12,500) for occasional cooling.
+These don't require ductwork and provide targeted comfort during September-October heat.
+East Oakland and Fruitvale absolutely need AC for summer comfort.

 What's the best HVAC system for protecting against wildfire smoke in Oakland?